Before & After Photo Gallery of Breast Augmentation

 Dr.Burke prefers smooth breast implants where possible.

 Dr.Burke uses the Keller® funnel for silicone breast augmentation with the “No Touch” technique.
-This reduces tissue trauma and postoperative discomfort with faster healing and recovery.
+This reduces tissue trauma and postoperative discomfort leading to faster healing and recovery.
 This revolutionized the treatment and correction of tubular breast deformities.

 The combination of gentle surgical technique including radiofrequency dissection with direct visualization and development of the implant pocket , with the “ no touch” implant placement technique results in accelerated , more rapid recovery.